Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.2.2.1
+- Bug Fixes:
+  - Fixed variable re-initialization when upgrading from prior versions of Sando.

 # 2.2.2
 - Additions:
   - added some extra logging to the scene packer for created inputs. you can view the scene packer log in your main sammi directory, under the name `packer.log`.
 In the future, this will be moved into `Landies_Extensions\sando\sando.log`!